FAIMS/Fieldmark-Documentation/docs/intro/users.md

 To add another **Google** account, follow the link at the bottom of the User screen.

 If you are signed in with **Data Central** and wish to add another Data Central user you need to sign out using the [DC logout]( https://auth.datacentral.org.au/cas/logout) first (as Data Central only allows for one signed-in user at a time).
 Once you have signed in with a different user you can switch between both users.

+{.glossary}
+User Role
+: A user role is a set of permissions a user may have.